|Color:||colorless, white, gray, yellowish white, or reddish white.|

 Aragonite Crystals are calcium carbonate or limestone (CaCO3) in its mineral form.
 There are two possible forms of calcium carbonate, the other one is called Calcite.

-Aragonite is named after Aragon in Spain, where it was first described (locus typicus, type locale).
+Aragonite is named after Aragon in Spain, or more acurately after the village Molina de Aragón, where it was first described (locus typicus, type locale).
 But it is rater common and found worldwide.
 It is also common in caves, but it is much less common than calcite.